-Earlier issues of this report identified flawed current practices regarding DMT levels in the bell.
+Earlier issues of this report identified that current practices of DMT levels in the bell were flawed.
 These issues were raised at a Diver Recovery working group in July 2014.

 The flaw in the DMT manning levels related to the possibility that the bell team DMT(s) could be the IP and a diver 1st aider was not trained and competent to use all the equipment within the DMAC 15 bell first aid kit, namely equipment pertaining to (advanced) airway management: